Reef HQ

 Reef HQ (typeset as ReefHQ) is the world's largest living coral reef aquarium.
 It is located in Townsville, Queensland, Australia.
 The aquarium was built as a Bicentennial Commemorative project and is a part of the Great Barrier Reef Marine Park Authority (GBRMPA).
 The Coral Reef Exhibit has 130 coral species and 120 fish species along with hundreds of species of sea stars, sea urchins, sea cucumbers, brittle stars, feather stars, snails, worms and sponges.

+Reef HQ closed in 2021 and a new aquarium is expected to open at the site in 2026.

 History

 Reef HQ was originally the vision of Dr Graeme Kelleher, a former chairman of the Great Barrier Reef Marine Park Authority (GBRMPA).
 Dr Kelleher's primary objective was to bring the marine environment onto the land and make it easily accessible to the public whilst also encouraging the public to help protect the reef.

-ReefHQ was originally known as Great Barrier Reef Aquarium when it opened on 14 June 1987.
+Reef HQ was originally known as Great Barrier Reef Aquarium when it opened on 14 June 1987.
 The aquarium was renamed "ReefHQ" in 1999.
 Since 2009 the name of the aquarium was changed to reflect its original name.
 It is now known as Reef HQ Great Barrier Reef Aquarium.

-The facility itself is currently undergoing some renovations and refurbishments for further improvement, and is expected to reopen in late 2023.
+In 2021, Reef HQ closed for refurbishment, but after a detailed inspection it was decided to demolish it entirely and built a new aquarium at the site, which is expected to open in 2026.
+In the meantime, most of the aquarium's inhabitants have been rehomed at other public aquariums and facilities.